Shuwiku/simple_emailer/README.md

 close_connection()
 ```

-For more details, see the `example.py` file.
+For more details, see the `example` files.

 ---